jdunkerley/jdunkerley/AWS Developer.md

 - Links with Lambda, Elastic Beanstalk, Cloud Formation, ECS
 - Source code from CodeCommit, GitHub, or S3
     - Trigger by CloudWatch alert
+    - S3 enable versioning and trigger on new version
 - Can integrate with Jenkins

+# Cloud Formation

+- Infrastructure as code - Manage, configure, provision
+    - Version control
+    - Consistency
+    - Time and effort
+- Defined in templates (YAML or JSON)
+    - Store in S3 (can be uploaded directly in console into S3 bucket)
+    - Sample templates from AWS
+- Free to use
+- Under management tools
+- Dependencies built in sequence
+- Managed as Stacks (build and delete)
+- Structure:
+    - `AWSTemplateFormatVersion: "2010-09-09"`: specifies file format (only one supported)
+    - `Description`
+    - `Metadata` - custom fields
+    - `Parameters` - Input values, provided at stack launch by user
+    - `Conditions` - Custom expressions to allow template to make decisions
+    - `Mappings` - Define values in a dictionary key (e.g. RegionMap)
+    - `Transform` - Include snippets of code from other files in S3 (https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/CHAP_TemplateQuickRef.html), code re-se
+    - `Resources` - The AWS Resources you are deploying (*required!*)
+    - `Outputs` - Outputs from the scripts, can be passed downstream
+- Rollback on failure by default
+    - Can be disabled for debugging etc
+    - --disable-rollback from CLI/API
+- Nested Stacks
+    - Allow for reuse of template within a template
+    - Part of `Resources` section as a Stack type
+    - Must have `TenplateURL` can have `Parameters`

+## Serverless Application Model (SAM)

+- Cloudformation extension for serverless
+- Simplified syntax
+- Add a `Transform: AWS::Serverless-2016-10-31` line to template after Version
+    - Tells AWS is SAM template
+- SAM CLI
+    - sam package: Package all the local resources for a SAM to s3-bucket (applies transform)
+    - sam deploy: deploys the serverless app using CF